The Rise Of Young Talent

 Filip Palmén spent a year in Japan as an exchange student in his teens.
 It was after his return to Sweden that he felt an urge to devote himself and pursue his dreams to become an artist.
 Over the years, he has studied art forms that somehow relate to the body, the main motivation being able to create something that can be worn.
 He chose to do an MA degree in jewellery at the Royal College of Art in London, to utilize the medium’s ability to connect sculpture to the body.
 Now graduated, Filip is working multidisciplinary in his studio in Stockholm to launch his next jewellery project.

 Palmén’s aesthetic has changed from literal to more figurative over the past few years, and this has come with a bigger emphasis on presentation.
 By combining analogue with digital techniques, he creates a virtual imagery to realize his ideas.
 The jewellery is all made by Filip from very traditional means: carving, casting, soldering and welding, while the pieces themselves tend to be more expressional than classical fine jewellery.
-He explains,

 “It’s about charging the jewellery with value, turning it into more than adornment and providing the wearer with a deeper connection.”